 Damages may be the fault of more than one person.
-In comparing fault, you should consider all of the surrounding circumstances as shown by the evidence, together with the conduct of Plaintiff Julia Giles and Defendant TLH Cleaning, LLC the extent of the causal relation between their conduct and the damages claimed.
+In comparing fault, you should consider all of the surrounding circumstances as shown by the evidence, together with the conduct of Jeffrey Jones who has been released by the Plaintiff, and "Defendant Glenwood Golf Corporation (Golf Course Owner)," and the extent of the causal relation between their conduct and the damages claimed.
 You should then determine what percentage, if any, each person's fault contributed to the damages.
+"Defendant The Glenwood Golf Corporation (Golf Cart Owner)" and Jeffrey Jones are to be treated as a single party for the purposes of determining their percentage of fault for the operation of the golf cart.